syslog-ng/syslog-ng.github.io/doc/_admin-guide/100_TLS-encrypted_message_transfer/004_TLS_options.md

 ssl-options(no-sslv2, no-sslv3, no-tlsv1)
 ```

-Using ssl-options(none) means that syslog-ng OSE does not specify any
+Using ssl-options(none) means that {{ site.product.short_name }} does not specify any
 restrictions on the protocol used.
 However, in this case, the underlying
 OpenSSL library can restrict the available protocols, for example,
 certain OpenSSL versions automatically disable SSLv2.

 By specifying `ignore-hostname-mismatch`, the subject name of a certificate can be ignored during the validation process.
-This means that syslog-ng OSE checks only if the certificate itself is trusted by the current set of trust anchors (for example trusted CAs), and ignores the mismatch between the targeted hostname and the certificate subject. `ignore-hostname-mismatch` is available in syslog-ng OSE 4.4 and newer versions.
+This means that {{ site.product.short_name }} checks only if the certificate itself is trusted by the current set of trust anchors (for example trusted CAs), and ignores the mismatch between the targeted hostname and the certificate subject. `ignore-hostname-mismatch` is available in {{ site.product.short_name }} 4.4 and newer versions.

-By specifying `ignore-validity-period`, the validity periods of a certificate can be ignored during the certificate validation process. `ignore-validity-period` is available in syslog-ng OSE 4.5 and newer.
+By specifying `ignore-validity-period`, the validity periods of a certificate can be ignored during the certificate validation process. `ignore-validity-period` is available in {{ site.product.short_name }} 4.5 and newer.

 ### Example: Using ssl-options